pinobatch/pently/docs/usage.md

 * The bottom octave of the 88-key piano is missing from the pulse channel and the top octave from the triangle channel, reflecting an NES limit.
-* The row grid cannot be swung.
+* No support for "grooves" as in 0CC-FamiTracker.
+For example, the row grid cannot be swung.
 * Pently does not [compose music for you].
 Writing an improvisation engine that calls `pently_play_note` is left as an exercise.